tarantool/doc/doc/reference/tooling/tcm/tcm_backend_store.rst

 |tcm_full_name| uses an underlying data store (*backend store*) for its entities:
 users, roles, cluster connections, settings, and other objects that you manipulate in |tcm|.
 The backend store be either an etcd or a Tarantool cluster.
-This is similar to

 Typically, the backend store works independently from |tcm|.
 For example, it can be the same ectd or Tarantool cluster that is used as a :ref:`centralized configuration storage <configuration_etcd>`.
-This makes |tcm| stateless: all objects that are created or modified in the web UI are sent to the backend store, an no data is stored inside the |tcm| instances.
+This makes |tcm| stateless: all objects that are created or modified in the web UI are sent to the backend store, an no objects are stored inside the |tcm| instances.
 Any number of instances can duplicate each other when connected to the same backend store.
-If you stop all instances, the store still contains their data.
-You can continue working with it right after starting a new instance.
+If you stop all instances, the store still contains their objects.
+You can continue working with them right after starting a new instance.

 In addition to using an external backend store, you can run |tcm| with an embedded etcd or Tarantool instance to use as the backend store.